Alaska Peninsula

-Alaska Peninsula Moose hunt
+Alaska Peninsula Guided Moose Hunts

 Moose hunting on the Alaska Peninsula is much like hunting anywhere in Alaska, except for the competition.
 Due to the remoteness of our location, very few residents hunt there, making the selection of good trophies more opportune.
 This area has been classified as a Trophy Moose Area by the State of Alaska, so moose under 50" cannot be taken.
 The average moose is around 59", but they may be taken anywhere from 50" to75" in this area, with our average at about 65".
 All hunting is done by fair chase, with boats and aircraft to transport meat and trophy back to the main camp.
 Spike camps are used to get clients closer to known game areas and are constructed with the local weather and your comfort in mind.
 September temperatures vary from 35 to 55°F.